jcla27/Pomodoro/doc/installation_manual.md

-Download the 'src' files:

-Ensure you have the folder containing all the required files.
-Install XAMPP:

-Visit the official XAMPP website at https://www.apachefriends.org/download.html and download the appropriate version for your laptop.
-Start XAMPP services:

-For MAC Users:

-Launch XAMPP and navigate to 'Manage Servers'.
-Start the 'MySQL Database' and 'Apache Web Server' services.
-Confirm that the status lights turn green, indicating that the services are running.
-For Windows Users:

-Open the 'Control Panel' and find XAMPP.
-Start the 'MySQL Database' and 'Apache Web Server' services.
-Verify that the status lights turn green, indicating that the services are running.
-Move the 'src' folder to the appropriate location:

-For MAC Users:

-Open Finder and go to Applications -> XAMPP -> htdocs.
-Place the 'src' folder inside the 'htdocs' directory.
-For Windows Users:

-Open File Explorer and navigate to Local Disk (C:) -> xampp -> htdocs.
-Copy the 'src' folder and paste it into the 'htdocs' directory.
-Access phpMyAdmin:

-Open your web browser and type 'localhost/phpmyadmin/' in the address bar.
-Press Enter to access phpMyAdmin.
-Visit the Pomodoro website:

-Open your web browser.
-Enter 'localhost/src/home.html' in the address bar.
-Press Enter to access the Pomodoro website.
-User account information:

-You can use the website without registering or logging in.
-However, creating an account will allow you to save your to-do lists for future reference.
+Sure!
+Here are the revised instructions:

+1. Download the 'src' files:
+   - Ensure you have the folder containing all the required files.

+2. Install XAMPP:
+   - Visit the official XAMPP website at https://www.apachefriends.org/download.html and download the appropriate version for your laptop.

+3. Start XAMPP services:
+   - For MAC Users:
+     - Launch XAMPP and navigate to 'Manage Servers'.
+     - Start the 'MySQL Database' and 'Apache Web Server' services.
+     - Confirm that the status lights turn green, indicating that the services are running.

+   - For Windows Users:
+     - Open the 'Control Panel' and find XAMPP.
+     - Start the 'MySQL Database' and 'Apache Web Server' services.
+     - Verify that the status lights turn green, indicating that the services are running.

+4. Move the 'src' folder to the appropriate location:
+   - For MAC Users:
+     - Open Finder and go to Applications -> XAMPP -> htdocs.
+     - Place the 'src' folder inside the 'htdocs' directory.

+   - For Windows Users:
+     - Open File Explorer and navigate to Local Disk (C:) -> xampp -> htdocs.
+     - Copy the 'src' folder and paste it into the 'htdocs' directory.

+5. Access phpMyAdmin:
+   - Open your web browser and type 'localhost/phpmyadmin/' in the address bar.
+   - Press Enter to access phpMyAdmin.

+6. Visit the Pomodoro website:
+   - Open your web browser.
+   - Enter 'localhost/src/home.html' in the address bar.
+   - Press Enter to access the Pomodoro website.

+7. User account information:
+   - You can use the website without registering or logging in.
+   - However, creating an account will allow you to save your to-do lists for future reference.